 Dr. Noah L. Gelfand (Ph.D., New York University, 2008) is a Doctoral Lecturer at Hunter College, where he teaches courses on early US history and American Indian history.
 While pursuing his Ph.D. at NYU, he worked for a number of years as a graduate assistant on the Jacob Leisler Papers Project.
 He has published several articles and book chapters on Atlantic history and American Jewish history and is currently working on a book about the Jewish Atlantic world in the early modern era.

-Gary Laube is founder and co-owner of Liberty Gas, a full-service source for residential and commercial propane needs on Long Island’s East End.
+Gary Laube is founder and retired proprietor of Liberty Gas, a full-service source for residential and commercial propane needs on Long Island’s East End.
 He was a business partner in Village House Wrights LLC, a firm which specialized in building fine eighteenth-century reproduction homes.
 A colonial history enthusiast, he has purchased and restored several pre-Revolutionary homes.
 His former home in Southold, New York, was featured on HGTV and in Early American Life magazine.
 Mr. Laube also collects historical items, including the only known pre-Revolutionary Pine Tree flag in existence.
 He is a direct descendant of Col. John Young, one of the chief justices for Jacob Leisler’s 1691 trial.

 William F. Locke, CFA, is the President and CEO of Adirondack Financial Services (AFS), headquartered in Utica, New York.
 Locke has more than 38 years of experience in investment advisory and trust management.
 Prior to AFS, Locke was the Senior Vice President and Market Manager for the Central New York Region at Fleet Investment Services.
 Locke holds an MBA from Babson School of Management and a BA from Bates College.
 He earned his Chartered Financial Analyst (CFA) designation in 1993 and has a proven track record as an investment manager for individuals, corporations, and not-for-profit organizations.